Asphalt tank erupts into flames in Gloucester City, N.J., forces evacuations

-GLOUCESTER CITY, New Jersey (WPVI) -- A fire resulted in a hazmat situation and evacuations in Gloucester City, New Jersey early Tuesday.

-Officials said a large tank containing asphalt began to smolder around 12:45 a.m. at Blueknight Energy Partners on the 200 block of Water Street.
+Officials said a large tank containing asphalt began to smolder around 12:45 a.m. at Blueknight Energy Partners on the 200 block of Water Street in Gloucester City.

 Neighbors said they woke up to a loud bang and their homes shook.